yolk/valvat/README.md

 If the given `requester` is invalid, a `Valvat::InvalidRequester` error is thrown.

+Note that when validating GB VAT numbers using the HMRC service, the detail output is modified to match the one from VIES more closely with slight differences remaining:
+- The `request_date` will actually be a (more precise) `Time` instead of a `Date`
+- The `address` string will join join lines using `\n` instead of `,` so it's more acurate and can be displayed nicely.

+Also when requesting a `request_identifier` for a GB number, the requester must be your own GB number (cannot work with any EU number in HMRC API).

-### Handling of VIES maintenance errors
+### Handling of maintenance errors

-From time to time the VIES web service for one or all member states is down for maintenance.
+From time to time the web service for one or all member states is down for maintenance.
 To handle this kind of temporary errors, `Valvat::Lookup#validate` returns `nil` by default to indicate that there is no way at the moment to say if the given VAT is valid or not.
 You should revalidate the VAT later.
 If you prefer an error, use the `raise_error` option:

     Valvat.new("IE6388047V").exists?(raise_error: true)